 Just over S$ 10 billion of bond notional (that is expiring in less than 1 year) left the index via six departing bonds, including a large Singapore Government Bond.

-Please refer to the table in the full commentary for rating changes observed at the October rebalance.
+Please refer to the full report for rating changes observed at the October rebalance.

 IHS Markit provides industry-leading data, software and technology platforms and managed services to tackle some of the most difficult challenges in financial markets.
 We help our customers better understand complicated markets, reduce risk, operate more efficiently and comply with financial regulation.

 Follow Financial Services

 - Chartis RiskTech BuySide 50: Financial Risk Analytics Wins Investment/Market Risk Category